U.S. flag

 Management.

-Treatment of manifestations: Hematopoietic stem cell transplantation (HSCT) (the only curative treatment currently available), ideally performed before age ten years, prior to evidence of organ damage; immunoglobulin replacement therapy (either intravenous or subcutaneous); appropriate antimicrobial therapy for acute infections; antimicrobial prophylaxis for opportunistic infection against Pneumocysitis jirovecii pneumonia; recombinant granulocyte colony-stimulating factor for chronic neutropenia; immunosuppressants for autoimmune disorders.
+Treatment of manifestations: Ig replacement therapy (either intravenous or subcutaneous); appropriate antimicrobial therapy for acute infections; antimicrobial prophylaxis for opportunistic infection against Pneumocysitis jirovecii pneumonia; recombinant granulocyte colony-stimulating factor for chronic neutropenia; immunosuppressants for autoimmune disorders.

-Agents/circumstances to avoid: Areas that place individual at risk of contracting Cryptosporidium including pools, lakes, ponds, or certain water sources; drinking unpurified or unfiltered water; live vaccines such as rotavirus, MMR, varicella, live attenuated polio, and BCG.
+Agents/circumstances to avoid: Areas that place the affected individual at risk of contracting Cryptosporidium including pools, lakes, ponds, or certain water sources; drinking unpurified or unfiltered water; live vaccines such as rotavirus, MMR, varicella, live attenuated polio, and BCG.

 Genetic counseling.

-By definition, X-linked hyper IgM syndrome (HIGM1) is inherited in an X-linked manner.
-Affected males transmit the pathogenic variant to all their daughters and none of their sons.
-Women with a CD40LG pathogenic variant have a 50% chance of transmitting the pathogenic variant in each pregnancy.
-Males who inherit the pathogenic variant will be affected.
-Female who inherit the pathogenic variant will typically be asymptomatic but may have a range of clinical manifestation depending on X-chromosome inactivation.
-Once the CD40LG pathogenic variant has been identified in an affected family member, heterozygote testing for at-risk female relatives, prenatal testing for a pregnancy at increased risk, and preimplantation genetic testing for HIGM1 are possible.
+CD40 ligand deficiency is inherited in an X-linked manner.
+The risk to sibs of a male proband depends on the genetic status of the mother.
+If the mother of the proband has a pathogenic variant in CD40LG, the chance of the mother transmitting it in each pregnancy is 50%: males who inherit the pathogenic variant will be affected; females who inherit the pathogenic variant will be heterozygotes.
+Heterozygous females are typically asymptomatic but may have a range of clinical manifestations depending on X-chromosome inactivation.
+Once the CD40LG pathogenic variant has been identified in an affected family member, heterozygote testing for at-risk female relatives and prenatal/preimplantation genetic testing for CD40 ligand deficiency are possible.

 Diagnosis